 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Chicken Kreplach Soup
+How To Make Chicken Kreplach Soup

 Traditionally, you'll see triangular shaped kreplach dumplings, however, regionally you'll also find square kreplach, and those that have the ended pinched together similar to Chinese Won Ton soup.